phillippppppo/calculator/README.md

 ## Reproducing the trial

-To reproduce the trial, follow these steps:
+To reproduce the trial and receive the test results, follow these steps:

 1. Install dependencies using npm: